 - Coverage isn't widely available to everyone

-The best motorcycle insurance for the thousands of armed service members that call South Carolina home is USAA.
-Coverage from USAA is available to active, reserve or retired military members and their families.
+The best motorcycle insurance for the thousands of armed service members who call South Carolina home is USAA.
+Coverage is available to active, reserve or retired military members and their families.
 Only these individuals can request quote information and detailed policy details from USAA.

 A standard USAA motorcycle insurance policy includes enough coverage to meet South Carolina's motorcycle insurance requirements for liability protection.
-Policies also come with the ability to add un/underinsured motorist coverage, comprehensive and collision protection.
+Policies also include the option of adding uninsured or underinsured motorist coverage, comprehensive and collision protection.

 Unlike other providers, USAA doesn't require you to purchase roadside assistance as an endorsement.
-USAA policies include this protection as a standard feature with the price already baked into your premium.
-USAA doesn't offer many ways to lower the costs of your motorcycle insurance, but you could save by insuring multiple bikes or completing a safety course.
+USAA policies include this protection as a standard feature.
+USAA doesn't offer many ways to lower your motorcycle insurance costs, but you could save by insuring multiple bikes or completing a safety course.

 USAA motorcycle insurance comes with highly regarded customer service, too.
-In addition to price, we examined complaint information for each of the motorcycle insurance companies we surveyed.
-USAA receives fewer complaints than its size indicates, and it's also the highest-ranked customer in our study on J.D.
-Power's evaluation of auto insurance providers.
+In addition to price, we examined complaint information for every motorcycle insurance company we surveyed.
+USAA receives fewer complaints than its size.

 - Highly rated customer service

-If the quality of a company's customer service is the most important factor when you're shopping for coverage, consider motorcycle insurance from Auto-Owners.
-Data from the National Association of Insurance Commissioners (NAIC) reveals that Auto-Owners Insurance receives only about 11% of the complaints its market share suggests – the best ratio in our study.
+If the quality of a company's customer service is the most important factor when you're shopping for coverage, consider motorcycle insurance from Allstate.
+Data from the National Association of Insurance Commissioners (NAIC) reveals that Auto-Owners Insurance receives only about 63% of the complaints its market share suggests — the best ratio in our study.

-Auto-Owners Insurance offers the most discounts of any motorcycle insurance company we investigated.
-Like other providers, you can save money by bundling, paying your bills on time and being claims-free.
-Notably, you can also save money if you're a long-distance rider and own a touring-style motorcycle.
+Allstate also offers many discounts and converge options, compared to several major competitors.
+Like other providers, you can save money by bundling, paying your bills on time and, notably, you can also save money if you're a long-distance rider and own a touring-style motorcycle.

 Affordability: comparing motorcycle prices in South Carolina

-On average, the price of motorcycle insurance in South Carolina is $781, nearly $80 more expensive than national mean, which we found to be about $701 per year.
+On average, the price of motorcycle insurance in South Carolina is $777 per year, which is more expensive than the national average of $702 per year.

-It's common that your quoted rate will differ from another person's, even if you have the same bike.
+It's common for your quoted rate to be different from another person's rate, even if you have the same bike.
 This is because the price of your premiums depends on the amount of coverage you want to purchase, your personal driving history and the type of motorcycle you're insuring.

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident